+(iii) The information is supplied in the form requested;

+Answer:
-Article 4, paragraph 1(b)

-Under the Environmental Information Act, environmental information has to be released in the form requested except when it is already available in another form or it is reasonable to make it available in another form.
-The regulations in the Constitution must also be regarded as consistent with the requirements of the Convention, inter alia, because an official document has to be made available to the person who wishes to examine it in such a form that it can be read, listened to or otherwise comprehended (chapter 2, article 12 of the Freedom of the Press Act).
-There is an explicit obligation for the public authorities to ensure that it is possible for individuals to contact them by fax and e-mail and that they can reply in the same way (section 5 of the Administrative Procedure Act).
-The public authorities have to meet high standards concerning accessibility and responsiveness, and information technology is a central tool in developing the service provided by the administration.
+Article 4, point 1(b) of the Convention has been implemented to the letter in the Act on Environmental Information held by Certain Private-sector Bodies.
+This means that environmental information shall be made available in the form requested except when it is already available in another form or it is reasonable to make it available in another form.
+If the information is made available in another form than that requested, the reasons for this shall be given.
+The regulations in the Constitution must also be regarded as consistent with the requirements of the Convention, partly because an official document has to be made available to the person who wishes to access it in such a form that it can be read, listened to or otherwise comprehended (chapter 2, article 12 of the Freedom of the Press Act).
+There is an explicit obligation for the public authorities to ensure that it is possible for individuals to contact them by fax and email and that they can reply in the same way (Section 5 of the Administrative Procedure Act (1986:223)).
+The public authorities have to meet high standards concerning accessibility and assistance, and information technology is a central tool in developing the service provided by the administration.

-Article 4, paragraph 2
+(b) Measures taken to ensure that the time limits provided for in paragraph 2 are respected;

+Answer:

-Under the regulations of chapter 2 of the Freedom of the Press Act, a document requested has to be made available forthwith or as soon as possible.
-A request for a copy has to be dealt with promptly.
-The Constitution does not specify a timeframe, but according to firmly established case -law, the provisions mean that a reply in the matter of making a document available has to be given the same day but that a delay of one or a few days can be accepted if it is necessary to enable the authority to determine whether the document can be made available.
-The introduction of a fixed deadline of one month in Swedish law would be a distinct deterioration in relation to the present state of the law.
-Under the Environmental Information Act, information shall be made available as soon as possible, but no later than one month after the information has been requested.
+Under chapter 2 of the Freedom of the Press Act a person who has made a request to access an official document that may be released shall be given access to the document immediately or as soon as possible.
+A person who wishes to access an official document also has a right to obtain a copy of the document or the part that may be released for a set charge.
+A request to access a copy of the document has to be dealt with promptly.
+The Constitution does not specify a timeframe, but according to firmly established case law, the provisions mean that a reply in the matter of releasing a document has to be given the same day, but that a delay of one or a few days can be accepted if it is necessary to enable the authority to determine whether the document can be released.
+Under the Act on Environmental Information held by Certain Private-sector Bodies, information shall be released as soon as possible, but no later than one month after the information has been requested.

-Article 4, paragraph 3 and 4
+(c) With respect to paragraphs 3 and 4, measures taken to:

+(i) Provide for exemptions from requests;

+Answer:

-Under chapter 2 of the Freedom of the Press Act, the general rule on access to information held by the public authorities isthat an official document is public unless otherwise provided.
-The right to examine documents may only be restricted if this is necessary having regard to certain specified interests (chapter 2, article 2 of the Freedom of the Press Act).
-The restrictions in the right to examine official documents must be specified carefully in provisions in the Public Access to Information and Secrecy Act (2009:400).
-The provisions of the Public Access to Information and Secrecy Act are in line with articles 4, paragraphs 3 and 4, of the Convention.
-The provisions of the Convention are also expressed in the Environmental Information Act.
+The main rule under Swedish law about access to information held by public authorities is, under chapter 2 of the Freedom of the Press Act, that an official document is public unless otherwise provided.
+The right to access official documents may only be restricted if this is necessary in view of certain specified interests, and restrictions must be specified with precision in provisions in an act of law (chapter 2, article 2 of the Freedom of the Press Act).
+The Public Access to Information and Secrecy Act (2009:400) is the act that contains provisions on restrictions in the right to access official documents.
+The provisions of the Act are in agreement with article 4, paragraphs 3–4 of the Convention (chapter 10, section 5 and chapter 36, section 5 of the Act).
+The provisions of the Convention have also come to expression in the Act on Environmental Information held by Certain Private-sector Bodies.